realpaver/realpaver/paper/paper.md

 There are three types of variables:

-* A boolean variable has domain $\{0, 1\}$;
+* A boolean variable has domain $\{0, 1\}$
-* An integer variable can take values from a set of integers;
+* An integer variable can take values from a set of integers
-* A real variable lies in a union of intervals.
+* A real variable lies in a union of intervals

 The language defines several types of constraints:

-* An arithmetic constraint involves the usual operations over the reals and relations from the set $\{=, \leq, \geq\}$;
+* An arithmetic constraint involves the usual operations over the reals and relations from the set $\{=, \leq, \geq\}$
-* $G\to B$ is a conditional constraint, where a constraint $B$ (body) is activated when a constraint $G$ (guard) holds true;
+* $G\to B$ is a conditional constraint, where a constraint $B$ (body) is activated when a constraint $G$ (guard) holds true
-* $table(X, S)$ is a table constraint, where $X$ is a vector of variables and $S$ is a set of valid assignments for $X$;
+* $table(X, S)$ is a table constraint, where $X$ is a vector of variables and $S$ is a set of valid assignments for $X$
-* $piecewise(x, \{I_k\to C_k\}_{k})$ is a piecewise constraint where a constraint $C_k$ is activated when the variable $x$ lies in the interval $I_k$.
+* $piecewise(x, \{I_k\to C_k\}_{k})$ is a piecewise constraint where a constraint $C_k$ is activated when the variable $x$ lies in the interval $I_k$

 ## Solving strategies

-The B&P algorithm creates a search tree by recursively dividing the initial region, i.e. the Cartesian product of variable domains.
+The B&P algorithm creates a search tree by recursively dividing the initial region, i.e., the Cartesian product of variable domains.
 Each solving step applies a pruning of domains based on a propagation of contractors:

-- the HC4 or BC4 operators [@benhamou1999],
+- the HC4 or BC4 operators [@benhamou1999]
-- the ACID algorithm [@neveu2015],
+- the ACID algorithm [@neveu2015]
-- the interval Newton operator for nonlinear systems of equations [@moore2009],
+- the interval Newton operator for nonlinear systems of equations [@moore2009]
 - linear methods applied to affine or Taylor relaxations of nonlinear problems [@trombettoni2011; @Ninin40R2015]
-- specific algorithms for the non-arithmetic or global constraints.
+- specific algorithms for the non-arithmetic or global constraints

-It uses a search strategy responsible for the selection of the next node to explore (depth-first search, breadth-first search and distant-most-depth-first search [@chenouard2009]) and the selection of a variable in this node defining the domain to be split (e.g. largest domains or the greatest impacts on the constraints [@trombettoni2011]), hence generating sub-nodes.
+It uses a search strategy responsible for the selection of the next node to explore (depth-first search, breadth-first search, and distant-most-depth-first search [@chenouard2009]) and the selection of a variable in this node defining the domain to be split (e.g., the largest domains or the greatest impacts on the constraints [@trombettoni2011]), hence generating sub-nodes.

 ## Parameters and RealPaver customization

-RealPaver integrates classes to handle three types of parameters: double-valued, integer-valued or string-valued parameters.
+RealPaver integrates classes to handle three types of parameters: double-valued, integer-valued, and string-valued parameters.

 All existing parameters, with their default value, are defined in the class `Params`.
 This class organizes them using 10 categories that cover all the aspects of the library.